mabarnes/moment_kinetics/README.md

         ```
         julia> run_moment_kinetics("input.toml")
         ```
-5) To make plots and calculate frequencies/growth rates, run
+5) To restart a simulation using `input.toml` from the last time point in the existing run directory,
     ```
+    $ julia -O3 --project run_moment_kinetics --restart input.toml
+    ```
+    or to restart from a specific output file - either from the same run or (if the settings are compatible) a different one - here `runs/example/example.dfns.h5`
+    ```
+    $ julia -O3 --project run_moment_kinetics input.toml runs/example/example.dfns.h5
+    ```
+    The output file must include distribution functions.
+When not using parallel I/O there will be multiple output files from different MPI ranks - any one of these can be passed.
+    * To do the same from the Julia REPL
+        ```
+        $ julia -O3 --project
+        julia> run_moment_kinetics("input.toml", restart=true)
+        ```
+        or
+        ```
+        julia> run_moment_kinetics("input.toml", restart="runs/example/example.dfns.h5")
+        ```
+    * When calling the `run_moment_kinetics()` function you can also choose a particular time index to restart from, e.g.
+        ```
+        julia> run_moment_kinetics("input.toml", restart="runs/example/example.dfns.h5", restart_time_index=42)
+        ```
+6) To make plots and calculate frequencies/growth rates, run
+    ```
     $ julia --project run_post_processing.jl runs/<directory to process>
     ```
     passing the directory to process as a command line argument.
 Input options for post-processing can be specified in post_processing_input.jl.

-6) Parameter scans (see [Running parameter scans](#running-parameter-scans)) or performance tests can be performed by running
+7) Parameter scans (see [Running parameter scans](#running-parameter-scans)) or performance tests can be performed by running
     ```
     $ julia -O3 --project driver.jl
     ```
     If running a scan, it can be parallelised by passing the number of processors as an argument.
 Scan options are set in `scan_inputs.jl`.

-7) Post processing can be done for several directories at once using
+8) Post processing can be done for several directories at once using
     ```
     $ julia --project post_processing_driver.jl runs/<directory1> runs/<directory2> ...
     ```
     passing the directories to process as command line arguments.
 Optionally pass a number as the first argument to parallelise post processing of different directories.
 Input options for post-processing can be specified in `post_processing_input.jl`.

-8) In the course of development, it is sometimes helpful to upgrade the Julia veriosn.
+9) In the course of development, it is sometimes helpful to upgrade the Julia veriosn.
 Upgrading the version of Julia or upgrading packages may require a fresh installation of `moment_kinetics`.
 To make a fresh install with the latest package versions it is necessary to remove (or rename) the `Manifest.jl` file in the main directory, and generate a new `Manifest.jl` with step 1) above.
 It can sometimes be necessary to remove or rename the `.julia/` folder in your root directory for this step to be successful.

-9) One may have to set an environment variable to avoid error messages from the Qt library.
+10) One may have to set an environment variable to avoid error messages from the Qt library.
 If you execute the command

     ```
     $ julia --project run_post_processing.jl runs/your_run_dir/